 Batch mixing systems are process systems where ingredients are added in batches to a tank, mixed for a pre-determined amount of time, and then either packaged or sent to holding tanks to await next processing steps.
 Continuous mixing systems, sometimes know as inline blending systems, are continuously running systems where ingredients are metered into a series of piping and valves and product is mixed together in pipe as product travels to be packaged.

 Continuous mixing systems offer the benefits of less equipment, lower cost and improved flexibility.
-However, Batch is often the more appropriate approach to mixing, because continuous mixing systems must meet certain requirements to work well.
-We have a continuous inline blending checklist if you would like to see if your application is a good fit for this type of system, or you can compare consideration criteria for the two differnt types of mixing systems below:
+However, Batch is often the more appropriate approach to mixing process, because continuous mixing systems must meet certain requirements to work well.
+We have a continuous inline blending checklist if you would like to see if your application is a good fit for this type of system, or you can compare consideration criteria for the two different types of mixing systems below:

 |Equipment Requirements||Larger tanks are required for batch, and often finished product storage tanks are required for product variations||Best Choice|